Heroes in Action

 Confident that he was the one calling the shots, he was in fact merely doing the bidding of the rich and powerful who paid his salary.
 Silently smug in his sense of security, he did not see that security erode from the very ground upon which he, and so many others, stood.
 He let slide the sins of others in order to solidify his worth among the arrogant Powers-that-Be.
 A girl from the wrong side of town was gang-raped one day in a locker room, and he did nothing to punish the boys of affluent fathers.
 The girl was blamed for the crime committed against her.

 I was also a girl from the wrong side of another town, looked down upon for her situation, her low station in life.
 Somehow, my being an orphan was something this authority figure willfully ignored, so that he did not have to confront the glaring lack of empathy within himself.
-It’s taken me many years to accept the callousness of my treatment by someone whom I’d believed thought that my being fatherless, and, in a very real sense, motherless, only enriched my hard-fought achievements.
+It’s taken me many years to accept the callousness of how I was treated by someone whom I’d believed thought that my being fatherless, and, in a very real sense, motherless, only enriched my hard-fought achievements.
 How sadly wrong I was.
 This man fled those very facts of my existence, viewing me as someone who wouldn’t go very far because I knew no one of stature.
 I was a nobody, or rather, I came from a family of nobodies, and he had no use for nobodies.

 I’ve pondered over the years whether this man had ever cared about anyone, or whether his avarice had quickly crowded out any concern for his fellow human being.
 Those two strains do not co-exist for long in the human heart.
 The human heart is hard for anyone to fully discern, especially when its owner single-mindedly conceals its truths, even from himself, a self that shrank with each slide down that slippery slope of selfishness and greed.